Uncle and Cousins to my three in the photo (Drew, Madeline and Alexa) |

 I can't say it enough, choose good books.
 Classics.
 Books that have stood the test of time and will grab the heart of your children, too.
 Read to your children stories with characters who portray courage in difficult situations so that they may identify with those choices when they are at a crossroads, when they need to make a difficult decision, or feel alone.
 Reading aloud gives your children the ability to identify with heroes and strive to exemplify that character.

-Reading should offer the solace of hope and goodness, of another world where truth and right triumph. –Gladys Hunt, Honey for a Child's Heart
+Reading should offer the solace of hope and goodness, of another world where truth and right triumph. –Gladys Hunt, Honey for a Child's Heart4.
+It Shapes Character

 Again, children's character can be shaped by experiencing the positive character traits of a protagonist and recognize unattractive character traits of an antagonist.